jtsai972/Friend-Finder/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can try this out on the Heroku link I'll put up by tomorrow night.
-(Thursday October 24, 9pm CST)
+You can try this out on [Heroku](https://whispering-plains-97873.herokuapp.com/survey)

 Command to run this program is `node server` in the root directory of this program.
 (The one with the server.js file)